lisaelsi/wrapped-sql/README.md

 I have used [exportify](https://exportify.net/) to export all wrapped playlists from 2015-2023 into csv files, that I've then imported into my postgres database.

-This is a work in progress and I'm simply trying out different things to see if I can find any cool patterns in my own data!
+This is a work in progress and I'm simply trying out different things to see if I can find any cool patterns in my own data.

 Also, I'm also using pandas to modify my csv files whenever I need to!
 Very handy.